CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 The units of work can also change as the vulnerability response progresses through a stakeholder's process.
 We elucidate these ideas with the following examples.

-### Vendor Units of Work
+### Supplier Units of Work

-On the input side of the vendor process, vendors typically receive reports of vulnerabilities in one or more versions of their product.
+On the input side of the Supplier process, Suppliers typically receive reports of vulnerabilities in one or more versions of their product.
-Part of the vendor's task on initial report intake is to resolve the initial report into a set of products and versions that are affected by the reported vulnerability.
+Part of the Supplier's task on initial report intake is to resolve the initial report into a set of products and versions that are affected by the reported vulnerability.
-On the output side, vendors provide fix bundles for affected products.
+On the output side, Suppliers provide fix bundles for affected products.

-Our working assumption is that for SSVC purposes, the vendor's unit of work is the tuple of (vulnerability, affected product).
+Our working assumption is that for SSVC purposes, the Supplier's unit of work is the tuple of (vulnerability, affected product).
-This implies the need for vendors to be able to resolve whatever they receive to that level of granularity in order to make best use of SSVC.
+This implies the need for Suppliers to be able to resolve whatever they receive to that level of granularity in order to make best use of SSVC.

-There are a variety of ways a vendor might need to resolve the set of affected products.
+There are a variety of ways a Supplier might need to resolve the set of affected products.
 For example they might

 * recognize, on further investigation of the initial report, that additional versions of the product are affected
 * discover that other products are affected due to code sharing or even consistent programmer error across products